-The best mental health facilities in NC understand the difference between emotional health vs mental health and know how to help both.
-The only way to truly help someone get over addiction and other mental health problems is to manage both.
+Our mental health facilities in NC understand the difference between emotional health vs. mental health, and we know how to help both.
+The only way to truly help someone get over addiction and other mental health problems are to manage both.
 At Red Oak Recovery, we understand this idea, which is why we offer both.

-We focus on providing treatment for young adults between the ages of 18 and 30.
-We also provide gender-specific treatment, which makes our facility a great choice for both men and women.
+We focus on providing treatment for young adult men between the ages of 18 and 25.
+We also provide gender-specific treatment, which makes our facility a great choice for the men we treat.
 Our treatment center has unique treatment programs that deal with their individual issues, including: